 Friends can hold an incredibly close spot in our hearts; sometimes even becoming like family to us.
 Without friends to walk through life with, share our ups and downs, pains, and joy; our life experiences wouldn’t be nearly as meaningful.
+Enjoy this simple advice on tips for making new friends to help you effortlessly make new friends.

 So much emphasis is put on romantic relationships, but research shows that friends are more emotionally vital for our well being.